l-gauge/ldraw-lib/README.md

 <img src="./images/SystemCatalog.png"/>

-# L-Gauge.org Standard RC Track LDraw Part Library
+# L-Gauge.org Standard RC Track LDraw Parts Library

 This repository contains add-on parts for LDraw compatible software tools. <a href="http://www.ldraw.org/">LDraw</a> is an open standard for LEGO® CAD software tools for defining parts and models.